adrielbaez/adrielbaez/README.md

 ## I little bit about me

-✍️ &nbsp;In my free time, I enjoy hiking, gym and spending time with family.\
+✍️ &nbsp;I like hiking, gym, animals spending time with family and Coding.(JS fan btw)\
-💻 &nbsp;I work in the development of:
+💻 &nbsp;I write some code in:
-- Mobile application with **React Native**
+- Mobile applications using **React Native**
 - Web with **HTML/CSS, Javascript, ReactJS, NextJS**
 - Backend with **Nodejs, Mongo DB, SQL**